Arc-Computer/arc-memory/README.md

   <a href="https://github.com/Arc-Computer/arc-memory/blob/main/LICENSE"><img src="https://img.shields.io/github/license/Arc-Computer/arc-memory" alt="License"></a>
 </p>

 At Arc, we're building the foundational memory layer for modern software engineering.
 Our mission is simple but powerful: ensure engineering teams never lose the critical "why" behind their code.

-## Vision

-Software will soon be written by fleets of autonomous agents collaborating with humans.
-That future needs a shared, trusted memory—one that captures not just what changed, but why every decision was made.

-**Arc builds that memory:**

-- **Temporal Knowledge Graph, in your IDE** – embeds commit history, PR rationales, issues and ADRs directly in VS Code, so every line knows its past.
-- **Agent-ready API** – any LLM or tool can query the graph (`/searchEntity`, `/traceHistory`, `/openFile`, `/runTests`) to plan safe, multi-step fixes.
-- **Local-first & privacy-first** – graphs are built in CI and stay on the developer's machine; no code or IP leaves your repo.
-- **Verification layer for AI code** – provenance and test execution ensure AI-generated patches don't reopen old bugs or violate arch decisions.
-- **Foundation for distributed AI systems** – scalable to monorepos and multi-service graphs, aligning with long-context frontier models.

-**Mission:** Bridge the gap between human decisions and machine understanding, becoming the temporal source-of-truth for every engineering team and their agents.
+Our mission is to bridge the gap between human decisions and machine understanding, becoming the temporal source-of-truth for every engineering team and their agents.

 ## Overview